Residential Magazine

 • Deb Klein

-Deb Klein is the branch manager of Reliability in Lending, a Chandler, Arizona-based mortgage company under the umbrella of Primary Residential Mortgage Inc. Klein and her team believe that mortgage origination should be approached with honest and straightforward communication that educates clients.
-The Reliability in Lending team has more than 70 years of combined experience in the mortgage industry, with a focus on closing on time and ensuring timely and responsive communication.
+Deb Klein is the branch manager of the Dublin, California, branch of Planet Home Lending.
+Klein and her team believe that mortgage origination should be approached with honest and straightforward communication that educates clients.

 You might also like...